mbrunel/QUEEN/README.md

 # QUEEN

-### a quine - it does nothing incredible but it does
+### a wabbit - it does nothing incredible but it does

 to run it: sh launch.sh

-if you have errors in compilation try to supress the lines related to pthread
+if you have errors try to change the paths accordingly to your os